soumende1/BehavioralCloning/README.md

 ## Image Augumentation
 The following augumentation technique along with Python generator to generate unlimited number of images:

-- Randomly choose right, left or center images.
+-  Randomly choose an image from the center, left or right, and adjust the steering angle.
-- For left image, steering angle is adjusted by +0.2
-- For right image, steering angle is adjusted by -0.2
+- For left/right image, steering angle is adjusted by +0.2/-0.2
 - Randomly flip image left/right
-- Randomly translate image horizontally with steering angle adjustment (0.002 per pixel shift)
+- Randomly shift the image vertically and horizontally
-- Randomly translate image virtically
 - Randomly added shadows
-- Randomly altering image brightness (lighter or darker) Using the left/right images is useful to train the recovery driving scenario.
-The horizontal translation is useful for difficult curve handling (i.e. the one after the bridge).
+- Randomly adjust Saturation in HLS

 # Training, Validation and Test

-I splitted the images into train and validation set in order to measure the performance at every epoch.
+Then the images were splitted into train and validation set in order to measure the performance at every epoch.
 Testing was done using the simulator.

 As for training,

-I used mean squared error for the loss function to measure how close the model predicts to the given steering angle for each image.
+ Mean squared error method was used for the loss function to measure how close the model predicts to the given steering angle for each image.
-I used Adam optimizer for optimization with learning rate of 1.0e-4 which is smaller than the default of 1.0e-3.
-The default value was too big and made the validation loss stop improving too soon.
+ Adam optimizer was used for optimization with learning rate of 1.0e-4

-I used ModelCheckpoint from Keras to save the model only if the validation loss is improved which is checked for every epoch.
+ ModelCheckpoint from Keras was used to save the model only if the validation loss is improved when compared with previous epoch.

 # Final Model